Categorizing barriers into one of three buckets–excuses, challenges, and real–can help you remove them by applying an appropriate strategy.

-Going back to our excuse-maker in Scenario 1, moving to a quieter space in your house could be a way to adapt.
-So could taking an extra 5 minutes to pull the shades down and switch the class audio to your earbuds!
+Returning to our excuse-maker in Scenario 1 for a moment, moving the yoga practice to a quieter space in the house could be a way to adapt.
+So could taking an extra 5 minutes to pull down the shades and switch the class audio to earbuds!

 Learning to Remove Barriers Improves Skill

 As you’re categorizing and removing barriers, you’ll also be improving skills that can make future barriers less difficult.